trevhub/rocketpool/cheapUPS.md

 `enable-alarm = off`

 You can also enable email notifications.
-User manual is in the PowerPanel downloads page.
+The PowerPanel user manual is on the same downloads page as the install file.

 `sudo pwrstat -status` Should show an output like this.